The nekRS Input Files

 UDF_Setup0(MPI_Comm comm, setupAide & options)

-structure containing all of the user-specified simulation options, options
+structure containing all of the user-specified simulation options, options.
+This function is

 called once at the beginning of the simulation before initializing the nekRS internals